Tomographer/tomographer/README.md

 And you'll have the `tomorun` installed on your system.

 You may also run CMake multiple times to adjust all the relevant options.
-You can specify some standard CMake variables, such as CMAKE_INSTALL_PREFIX.
+You can specify some standard CMake variables, such as `CMAKE_INSTALL_PREFIX`.
 If you installed a recent compiler manually, you'll need to point CMake to that compiler, e.g. with